julio254/games/README.md

-# games
+# c++ console games

-This repository is for simple games both I did on my spare time and for school.
+This repository is for simple games that are played through the console
-Consists of both console and window graphic games.